Honors English 1

 -

-To read and discuss literature written primarily between the sixteenth and twenty-first centuries by authors of all nationalities
+To read and discuss literature written primarily between the nineteenth and twenty-first centuries by authors of all nationalities

 -